“Gabe, our fatal flaw is that we don’t need each other.” While the words were harsh, his wife’s voice was matter-of-fact.

 Nash nodded, stroking her hand where it rested on his chest, her head tucked under his chin.
 Pulling back, he tipped her chin up.
 Framing her face with his hands, he kissed her softly, both comforting and stoking the fire that always simmered between them.

-“The best affirmation of life I know of…” he whispered, sliding his hand up her bare leg and under the edge of her shorts.
+“Life does go on…” he whispered, sliding his hand up her bare leg and under the edge of her shorts.
 Ever surprised at how eager she was for his touch, Jill leaned back, arching against his hand as her tongue tangled with his.
 With a grin, he pushed her further back onto the couch pillows, one hand keeping firm hold on her shorts so that they slid off her body.

 “What have we here?”
 Nash’s voice was husky as he admired his wife’s creamy skin against the deep green of the couch.
-From half closed eyes, Jill went breathless as her husband winked at her and positioned himself full length on the couch between her legs.
+From half-closed eyes, Jill went breathless as her husband winked at her and positioned himself full length on the couch between her legs.
 Blowing lightly, he bent his head to her.

 “Oh, my.”
 She breathed, her eyes drifting closed as she gave herself up to the waves of glorious sensation his mouth and hands brought her.